matrix-org/sytest/DEVELOP.rst

 -----

 Each file under the ``tests`` directory is run as a normal perl file, within the context of the main program.
-It should contain calls to ``test`` and ``prepare``, which sequentially control the execution of all the tests and other preparation steps that happen between them.
+It should contain calls to ``test``, ``multi_test`` and ``prepare``, which sequentially control the execution of all the tests and other preparation steps that happen between them.

-Each call to ``test`` takes a single positional argument giving descriptive text to use as a caption, and a set of named arguments to control how the test runs.
+Each call to ``test`` or ``multi_test`` takes a single positional argument giving descriptive text to use as a caption, and a set of named arguments to control how the test runs.

 ::